timswims/ESK/README.md

 #### What Do You Need?

 - An Oracle Cloud account: if you do not already have one, sign up for a free trial  and see **Creating an Oracle Cloud Trial** below.
+- A UNIX client with TLS 1.2 support.

 <details><summary><b>Creating an Oracle Cloud Trial</b></summary>